zzctmac/smart-selection-artifact/INSTALL.md

 The folder [experimental_data](./experimental_data) contains two types of data:
 1. data_fo*zip (e.g., [data_fo1.zip](./experimental_data/data_fo1.zip)) : The zipped original data of our experimental results (We split the whole data into six zip files owing to the single-file capacity limit of GitHub).
 2. result folders (e.g., [result-folder-rq-1](./experimental_data/result_folder-rq-1)) : The data used in tables and figures in the paper.
 We have already run our script to analyze and transform the original data to the result data.
-You can go to [Run Script](#Run Script) to do the analysis again or directly go to [Result Details](#Result Details) to get more details.
+You can go to [Run Script](#ChapterRunScript) to do the analysis again or directly go to [Result Details](#ChapterDetails) to get more details.

+<div id="ChapterRunScript"></div>

 ### Run Script